KraftReport/TestDrivenDevelopment/README.md

-Practice test driven development by reading Test-Driven Development: By Example by Kent Beck.
+Practice test driven development by reading Test-Driven Development: By Example written by Kent Beck.